Spanish ship Galicia (1729)

 The Galicia, the first ship of the Spanish Navy to bear the name, was a two-deck ship of the line with gunports for 70 nominal guns, although other sources list between 70 and 74 carried guns.
 The ship was the lead vessel of the Galicia class.
-Like all Spanish Navy ships of the era with non-religious names, it was placed under the advocation of a saint, though there is no documentary evidence.
+Like all Spanish Navy ships of the era with non-religious names, it was placed under the protection of a saint, though there is no documentary evidence.
 According to British rating standards, the ship was classed as a third-rate ship of the line.
 Its namesake refers to the former Kingdom of Galicia, part of the Crown of Castile.

 Construction

 The Galicia was built under the supervision of Lorenzo de Arzueta y Torres, who was entrusted with overseeing its condition.
 The ship was launched on 28 July 1729.
 It was the first ship of the Navy built at this Galician yard.
 However, there is controversy: some authors argue that the first ship built there was the León, of the same class.

 The design was by Cipriano Autrán, succeeding Antonio de Gaztañeta e Iturribalzaga (1656–1728).
 The Galicia was one of nearly fifty ships built between 1724 and 1744, and was considered one of the seven "magnificent, of the Princesa type", along with the Santa Ana, Reina, Príncipe, Princesa, León and San Carlos.

 The ship was formally commissioned into the Spanish Navy on 26 April 1730.